RoyceBismark/RoyceBismark/README.md

 - 👋 Hi, I’m @RoyceBismark
 - 👀 I’m interested in learning everything new.
-- 🌱 I’m currently learning IPMC
+- 🌱 I’m currently learning at IPMC
 - 💞️ I’m looking to collaborate on any work related to IT.
 - 📫 reach me on, royewear@gmail.com